lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorial1/tutorial.rst

 Each LAMMPS command is accompanied by extensive online documentation
 that details the different options for that command :cite:`lammps_docs`.

-..
-From the
+.. admonition:: If you are using LAMMPS-GUI
+    :class: gui

-    LAMMPS--GUI editor buffer, you can access the documentation by
+    From the LAMMPS--GUI editor buffer, you can access the documentation by
     right-clicking on a line containing a command (e.g., *units lj*)
     and selecting *View Documentation for `units'*.
 This action
     should prompt your web browser to open the corresponding URL for the